 Wait to plant in the spring until the weather warms up, and do not plant in a location that harbored the disease the previous year.
 Rotate to a crop like corn that is not susceptible.

-Some races of this bacterium have developed resistance to copper and you may need to combine it with mancozeb.
+Some races of this bacterium have developed resistance to copper and you may need to combine it with another fungicide.
 You can contact your local extension office to determine which products are effective in your area.

 17. Bacterial Spot